onowakow/tutorials/docusaur/blog/2023-05-21-create-and-deploy-docusaurus/create-and-deloy-docusaurus.md

 ![Deployed Docusaurus app is being served from the static web app url](./media/docusaurus-successful-build.png)

+## Adding Custom Domain with NameCheap

+Adding a custom domain can be done using a variety of domain providers.
+This Microsoft video, [How to set up a custom domain name in Azure Static Web Apps](https://www.youtube.com/watch?v=SpQgKfJ87fE&t=70s), provides a thorough tutorial for accomplishing this.
+They use [NameCheap](https://www.namecheap.com/) for the tutorial, and I would recommend doing the same.
+Other providers like Google or GoDaddy may have additional steps.

 ## Discussion

 - Docusaurus can be customized to be primarily a blog rather than docs